AndrewXeroudakis/Arcanoid-Style-Game/README.md

 # Arcanoid-Style-Game
 An arcanoid-style game I created to learn the basics of Unity.
-I spiced it up a bit by adding some more advanced features like random generated levels.
+I spiced it up by adding random generated levels and x3 power ups.